 I have tried 12 different methods of generating traffic in the past 5 months.
 Here are the best three.

-A poster child is the example that every teacher uses to teach their students.
+A poster child is an example that every teacher uses to teach their students.
 She is the model student, always does her homework and makes everyone else look bad for not doing theirs.